top of page

 Jordan by EllenKydd_02.jpg

-Jordan McKenzie (born 1967) is a painter and academic based in London.
-He has completed a two year course at Turps Banana Studio Programme, London, Uk and is currently embarking on his MA Painting degree at the Royal College of Art He has exhibited both nationally and internationally in galleries, festivals and arts centers, including Acting Out, Ex Voto Gallery, London (groups show 2025), Only Shallow, Two Plus Two Gallery (group show 2025), Recreational Grounds VII, London (group show 2023) D Contemporary, London (group show 2022); PADA Gallery, Portugal (group show 2020); LUVA Gallery, London (solo show 2019); Freud Museum, London (solo show 2018); Yorkshire Sculpture Park (solo show 2014); KASA Gallery, Istanbul (solo show 2014); Arnolfini Gallery (solo show 2011); Courtauld Institute (group show 2011).
-His curatorial projects include LUPA (Lock Up Performance Art) a performance space run from a disused garage on the council estate where he lives in East London (2011-13); Look At The (E)state We're In, a major international conference about art and the council estate (2014); Live(E)lseWhere (co-curated with The Drawing Shed 2014).
-He has received major arts bursaries and awards from Arts Council England, Arts Admin and The Live Art Development Agency and been an artist in residence in numerous countries.
+Jordan McKenzie is a painter and academic based in London.
+He has completed a two year painting course at Turps Banana Studio Programme, London, Uk and is currently studying for an MA Painting degree at the Royal College of Art.
+He has exhibited both nationally and internationally in galleries, festivals and arts centers, including Acting Out, Ex Voto Gallery, London (groups show 2025), Only Shallow, Two Plus Two Gallery (group show 2025), Recreational Grounds VII, London (group show 2023) D Contemporary, London (group show 2022); PADA Gallery, Portugal (group show 2020); LUVA Gallery, London (solo show 2019); Freud Museum, London (solo show 2018); Yorkshire Sculpture Park (solo show 2014); KASA Gallery, Istanbul (solo show 2014); Arnolfini Gallery (solo show 2011); Courtauld Institute (group show 2011).

-© 2023 by Jordan McKenzie
+© 2026 by Jordan McKenzie

 • Instagram